Home Savings Guide: A Guide to Savings Opportunities, Rebates and Tax Credits for Renters and Homeowners

 Tips for Renters: Bargaining with Your Landlord and Other Smart Ways to Save

-Renting is an alternative to home ownership that’s better for some families either in terms of affordability or convenience.
+Renting is an alternative to homeownership that’s better for some families either in terms of affordability or convenience.
 However, renting isn’t always cheaper.
-In particular, areas with a high cost of living or landlords requiring renters pay for utilities create an expensive option.
+In particular, areas with a high cost of living or landlords requiring renters to pay for utilities to create an expensive option.

 First, figure out your total expenses, which includes costs in addition to your monthly rent payments.
 For example, total expenses incorporate: